You just got a new Mac. A present to yourself for being oh so good.

 Check System Preferences > Security and Privacy.
 Check the Firewall tab.

 When you’ve logged into your new Mac.
 And you’re prompted to put in your Apple id.
 Make sure it’s the same one you used on the old machine.

 3. Start Up Migration Assistant on the old Mac.

 When Migration Assistant seems broken on your new Mac.

 And Migration Assistant sees nothing.
 No source computer over WIFI.
 Leave that Migration Assistant screen up and running.
-Go to your old Mac.
+Go to your older, source Mac.
 And log in.